KabukiStarship/KabukiToolkit/README.md

 ## Vision and Mission Statement

-The Vision of KT is to provide a bloat-free DLL-friendly Embedded-C++11 Virtual Machine, Firmware-to-Software Development Kit, dynamic functional programming language, Jupyter Notebooks, and a real-time smartphone operating system that is the quality of Google Fuchsia, JUCE, Java, and Julia but with a commercially-permissive license.
+The Vision of KT is to provide a bloat-free DLL-friendly Embedded-C++11 Virtual Machine, Firmware-to-Software Development Kit toolkit, dynamic functional programming environment, Jupyter Notebooks, and a real-time smartphone operating system that is the quality of Google Fuchsia, JUCE, Java, and Julia but with a commercially-permissive license.

 The Mission is to target the minimum C++ version required to compile the third-party dependencies, convert as much to Script2 as possible and mash it up with mbed for x86_64 and RISC-V to allow for maximized firmware and web server distribution, and to provide at least one demo application in each language that we bind too to assist in making cross-language bindings feel as native as possible.